NLeSC/python-template/{{cookiecutter.project_name}}/project_setup.md

 ## Coding style conventions and code quality

 -   Check your code style with `prospector`
--   You may need run `pip install .[dev]` first, to install the required dependencies
+-   You may need run `pip3 install --editable .[dev]` first, to install the required dependencies
 -   You can use `yapf` to fix the readability of your code style and `isort` to format and group your imports